mattcullenmeyer/github-server-and-client/README.md

 `$ kubectl create -f deployment.yaml`
 `$ kubectl apply -f service.yaml`

-Now that the server is running, you need to determine the correct url path with the following command:
+Now that the server is running, you need to determine the correct url path with the following command (be sure to keep the terminal open if you are on Windows).
-`$ minikube service stargazer-server --url`
+`$ minikube service stargazer-server`

 If the returned url is, say, `http://192.168.49.2:30893`, then a valid API request could look something like this:
 `http://192.168.49.2:30893/api?repo=mattcullenmeyer/github-stargazer-server`